-Young women need a framework for positive decision making based on universal values such as compassion, service, creativity, and integrity.
+Young women need a framework for positive decision making based on values such as compassion, service, creativity, and integrity.
 Without such a framework, navigating the storms of adolescence can seem impossible.
-Our Values Program creates an opportunity for you and your daughter to connect deeply with each other as you discover, clarify, and live out your own and your family’s deepest values – the things that unite you and give you purpose as a family.
-Just as the New Haven team has built success on a strong foundation of shared values, so each family we work with has the opportunity to create, repair, or strengthen its own unique foundation.
+The New Haven Values Program creates an opportunity for you and your daughter to connect as you discover, clarify, and live out your own and your family’s values.
+Doing so allows you the opportunity to create, repair, or strengthen its own unique foundation.

 New Haven has a long history of embracing families and nurturing change.
-Since its founding in 1995, this work has been guided by six core values: Love, Locus of Control, Family, Selflessness, Values, and Spirituality.
-These values are the basis for every programmatic, therapeutic, and organizational decision we make; they’re also the strong connective tissue that has held our team together for so many successful years.
+Since its founding in 1995, this work has been guided by six core values: love, locus of control, family, selflessness, values, and spirituality.
+These values are the basis for every programmatic, therapeutic, and organizational decision we make; they’re also the glue that has connected our team for so many successful years.

-See an example of our Values Program Beads by clicking here.
+See an example of our Values Program Beads.